shelbymscott/shelbymscott.github.io/_ExitSeminar/ExitSeminar.md

 type: _ExitSeminar
 author_profile: true
 ---
-A copy of my poster is available [here](https://shelbymscott.github.io/files/ExitSeminar.pdf).
+A copy of my slides is available [here](https://shelbymscott.github.io/files/ExitSeminar.pdf).
 Feel free to explore and, as always, [e-mail](mailto:sscott41@vols.utk.edu) me if you have further questions!
 Figures and tables from the preliminary results are available [here](https://shelbymscott.github.io/files/PreliminaryResults.pdf) and more figures for motivation and methods are available [here](https://shelbymscott.github.io/files/MotivationMethods.pdf).

 <details>